arguiot/Cascade/README.md

 # Cascade
 An innovative CSS preprocessor made of JavaScript (work in progress)

-Exemple of what you can do with Cascade:
+Example of what you can do with Cascade:
 ```js
 const C = require("cascade");